jiayihoffman/jiayihoffman.github.io/_posts/2024-11-24-DroidVision-Tutorial.md

 The events in the "Live View History" can be removed by left-swiping the row.

 ### Get the Droid Vision app
-Download it for free from the [App Store](https://apps.apple.com/us/app/droid-vision/id6737351549) in Apple.
+Download it for free from [App Store](https://apps.apple.com/us/app/droid-vision/id6737351549) and [Google Play](https://play.google.com/store/apps/details?id=ai.modularmachines.droidvision&hl=en-US).